 What problems are clients facing with data acquisition?

 Grant Williamson: Our recent industry survey on clinical data trends, challenges, and opportunities highlighted that the biggest pain points for database build are quality and speed.
 Unsurprisingly, when we are called in to take over activities from other providers as rescue studies, it is typically because the build work was of an inadequate standard.
 To reflect how seriously we take quality within our group we have embedded a quality gate process across our build milestones.
 The Quality Gate team reviews every milestone encompassing study start-up through study close to ensure all our endpoints are met from a compliance/eTMF standpoint.

-In general, clients are also grappling with data volume –an area that the eClinical elluminate clinical data platform helps to address for downstream activities.
+In general, clients are also grappling with data volume –an area that the eClinical elluminate Clinical Data Cloud helps to address for downstream activities.
 As a data acquisition team, we work extremely hard to streamline the EDC casebook and ensure that data collection is targeted to the critical study endpoints.